ibm-cloud-docs/solution-tutorials/lamp-stack.md

 * Virtual Server

 ## Step 1 - Provision a LAMP server
-1. Login to Bluemix, navigate to catalog page and select the virtual server service under the Infrastructure section.
+1. Login to Bluemix, navigate to the catalog page and select the virtual server service under the Infrastructure section.

 2. Select public virtual server and then click create

 3. Configure the server, for this solution select the Ubuntu LAMP latest version

-    **Note:** this will come with pre installed Apache, MySQL, and PHP but we will reinstall PHP and MySQL later with the latest version.
+    **Note:** this will come with pre-installed Apache, MySQL, and PHP but we will reinstall PHP and MySQL later with the latest version.

 4. Under network interface select the public and private network uplinks option

-5. Once you are happy with the configuration then click provision to provision the server.
+5. Once you are happy with the configuration, then click provision to provision the server.

     **Note** the provisioning process can take up to 10 minutes for the server to be ready for use.

    ![Configure virtual server](images/solution4/ConfigureVirtualServer.png)

-    Once the server is created, you should see the server username, password and public IP.
+    Once the server is created, you should see the server username, password, and public IP.
-    the server username and password would be needed to SSH into the server and the public IP address to access the web application.
+    The server username and password would be needed to SSH into the server and the public IP address to access the web application.
     ![Virtual server created](images/solution4/VirtualServerCreated.png)